 You can try out multiple business models to choose the best option for your marketplace.

 After deciding on the revenue model, you need to build a website to get your business going.

 Think what do clients want from an online marketplace and what service providers want.
 Think of how intermediary companies fulfill the needs of users on both the sides of the spectrum.
 For example, TaskRabbit connects people who need help with their everyday chores such as cleaning, delivery, moving, and handyman services with a network of individuals.
 These individuals are pre-approved and background-checked professionals.
-They posses the time and skills needed to complete the listed task.
+They posses the time and coding skills test needed to complete the listed task..